 Interior Design Student Organization, IDSO

 The Interior Design Student Organization (IDSO) is an important aspect of student life in the interior design program at LSU.
 Through IDSO, students are able to participate in educational workshops, service projects, and professional networking and social events.
 The organization focuses on academic success, civic involvement, and student professional growth.
 IDSO provides students with connections to the professional world through partnerships with the International Interior Design Association (IIDA) and the American Society of Interior Designers (ASID).
 Students are able to participate in functions sponsored by these associations to network with professionals in the design industry.
 In addition to professional development activities, IDSO hosts a design event at the end of each academic year to celebrate and showcase senior students’ capstone projects and other students’ design work.
 All LSU interior design alumni, professionals, professors, students, and students’ families are invited to join the School of Interior Design for this event.
-Membership is $20 per year and includes participation in all IDSO events and an IDSO T-shirt.
-Non-members are still welcome to participate in events for a per-event fee.

 International Interior Design Association, IIDA